 Check there aren't too many gaps or crevices inside or outside the microwave that could trap food and grease.
 Control pads are easier to clean than dials and buttons.
 Stainless steel may look flash but it's harder to keep clean.

 Sensor programs take automatic functions one step further by measuring vapours emitted by the food to control the cooking time.
+No weight required.

 This setting performs a sequence of functions, such as defrost, cook and then leave to stand.